RgbTrouw/Qs-Messenger/README.md

 Known Issues:
 - Secure Socket doesn't seem to be connecting on Windows for now .?
 We are working on finding suitable solutions to resolve the issue.
-Ie. fixing the Ssl connection or generating an in-app encryption layer over Tcp.

 - Window position is also off on Windows and a simple fix has been designed.